GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/apps/helm/wordpress/README.md

     # list Helm releases to obtain release name
     helm list

-    # delete release specifying release name from the previous command output
+    # delete release specifying release name from the previous command output.
+Note that can take a few minutes before all K8s resources are fully deleted.
     helm delete [release_name]
     ```